XAUUSD Technical Analysis

 Daily Technical Summary

-XAUUSD technical analysis today shows gold price action holding above the daily pivot with a bullish bias.
-Key resistance levels sit at R1 and R2; support is defined by the pivot and S1.
-RSI and MACD align on the Daily timeframe for a buy signal while moving averages support the upside.
-The trade setup suggests an entry zone with a defined stop loss and take profit for risk management.
+XAUUSD technical analysis today shows a strong bearish bias.
+The daily pivot sits at $4,608 with resistance at $4,852 and $5,280, and support at $4,180.
+RSI signals sell while MACD signals sell on the daily timeframe.
+The trade setup suggests an entry zone of $4,608 - $4,852 with stop loss at $4,180 and take profit at $5,280.
 Gold price action remains sensitive to the US dollar and real yields—monitor Fed rhetoric and inflation data for catalyst changes.
 This XAUUSD technical analysis is for informational purposes; always confirm levels on the chart before trading.

 Frequently Asked Questions